Kanomble/celery_blast/README.md

     - [ ] integrate the possible execution of blastn also in snakemake
 - [x] download taxdb during build process of the docker image
   - [ ] update taxdb option!
-- [ ] is the uneven species distribution harmful for identifying orthologs? - add warning if e.coli sequences are uploaded
 - [ ] input fasta query file headers have to be separated by a space, not by a pipe symbol (|) or others
+  - [ ] reformat input sequences during upload
 - [ ] clinker like synteny plots (basic plot with x axis scaling depending on biggest genome size ..) just for filtered organisms
 - [ ] exclude not downloaded and formatted assemblies from summary table
 - [ ] write documentation for added functions